-According to Susan Christopherson of Cornell University’s Green Choices, roughly 1,340 trucks deliver water and various chemicals to and from fracking sites.
+According to Susan Christopherson of Cornell University's Green Choices, roughly 1,340 trucks deliver water and various chemicals to and from fracking sites.
 These large trucks travel along rural—often poorly maintained—roads.
-As a result, vehicle accidents are the top danger to workers in this field.
+As a result, trucking accidents are the top danger to workers in this field.

 In the past years, as North American oil production increases, so do train explosion accidents.

 When exposed to air, hydrocarbons used in fracking become highly combustible.
 This is dangerous in itself, but it's even more dangerous given the numerous ignition sources on a fracking site.
 Remember, the process of fracking involves firing a gun into a well!

 Other common ignition sources on a fracking site include diesel engines, electrical wiring, and workers who smoke.

 Moreover, fracking pipelines blow up far too frequently and often lead to fatalities, including here in Colorado.
 Workers who repair piping joints are particularly susceptible to the flammable gas hazards.
 What makes this even worse is that these pipelines often travel through populated communities.

 Hundreds of potentially harmful substances are used in fracking, some of which haven’t yet been disclosed by the fracking industry.

 Exposure to many of these substances, including benzene and silica, have been linked to numerous health issues.
 These health issues include reproductive problems, such as an increased risk of having a premature baby, and asthma.

 Exposure to harmful substances isn't limited to individuals working on fracking sites.
 A number of studies, including one conducted by researchers from Colorado School of Public Health, show that air pollution caused by fracking may contribute to health problems for people living near fracking sites.
 Even the noise from fracking sites has been linked to sleep deprivation, high blood pressure, and cardiovascular disease.